iivanoo/covid-apps-observer/data/data_us/reports/resources/com.soc.mycolorado___4.6/report.md

 > To verify the first time it requires you to use facial recognition by framing your face in an oval.
 After three attempts, each time the app just sits there, no way to verify the facial recognition, no way to do over, just nothing.
 Frustrating.<br> :date: __2021-04-09 01:43:26__

-> Terrible third-party software for text verification and face ID.<br> :date: __2021-03-19 02:33:43__

-> The app says I have no internet connection.
-Eventhough I am connected to wi-fi or cellar.
-When toggling my wi-fi off then on, when the app is open, it crashes.
-Also, when trying to open the insurance cards, the app crashes.
-I believe it is due to Lookout security app safe browsing VPN.
-When this service is disabled, the app is able to connect.
-I believe this app should work with lookout security app where I'm not forced to disable it if I want to use this app.<br> :date: __2021-03-18 19:30:27__

 #### 1-star reviews